DSC-McMaster-U/Auto-ML/backend/README.md

 - The `pyproject.toml` file is a configuration file that specifies the dependencies and other settings for your Python project.
 It doesn't automatically track the imports or other changes in your Python files.
 - If you add a new import to your Python files that requires a package not currently listed in your `pyproject.toml` file, you need to manually add that package to the `[tool.poetry.dependencies]` section of your `pyproject.toml` file.
 - This can be done by running `poetry add package-name` which will add the package to the  `[tool.poetry.dependencies]` section and update the `poetry.lock` file to include the new package and its dependencies.
-- No need to run `poetry lock` or `poetry install` after this because `poetry add` already does the equivalent of both commands.
+- Now, run `poetry lock` and then `poetry install` to install the new package and its dependencies.

-So, when u add a new dependancy to the code u do `poetry add package-name` when u just wanna run u do `poetry install`
 </details>

 Next, to install the dependencies, run: `poetry install`